Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 2. It has been deemed necessary by the competent authority after reviewing the device use and management plan of the applicant and there are no concerns pertaining to radio wave interference.

-For the device imported in accordance with subparagraph 7, Paragraph 1 of Article 7, the applicant shall not transfer it or use it for other commercial purposes, and shall obtain a mobile amateur radio license within six months from the date of issuance of the import approval certificate.
+For no more than two private mobile amateur radio stations imported in accordance with Paragraph 1 of Article 7, the applicant shall not transfer it or use it for other commercial purposes, and shall obtain a mobile amateur radio license within six months from the date of issuance of the import approval certificate.
 If the applicant fails to obtain a license within six months from the date of issuance of the import approval certificate, the imported CTRFD shall be re-exported or reported to the competent authority for destruction under surveillance.
 If necessary, the applicant may apply for an extension with a written statement stating the reasons within 30 days before the expiration of the prescribed period.
 The extension period shall be six months and granted only once.

 The applicant may apply for an extension with a written statement stating the reasons within 30 days before the expiration of the period in preceding two Paragraphs.
 The extension period shall be two years at most and granted a maximum of two times.